-The CDC has marked this week as Get Smart About Antibiotics Week.
-Here are 3 things you can do to make sure you’re using antibiotics properly:
+This week is Antibiotic Awareness Week.
+Here are 3 things you can do to make sure you’re using antibiotics the right way:

-3. Never take antibiotics for a viral infection, such as a cold, cough, or the flu.
-Antibiotics won’t cure your virus, they won’t keep those around you from getting the illness, and they won’t help you feel better.
-In fact, taking antibiotics when you have a virus may do you more harm than good, because you increase your risk of getting an antibiotic-resistant infection later.
+- Never take antibiotics for a viral infection, like a cold, cough, or flu.
+Antibiotics won’t cure your virus, they won’t keep those around you from getting sick, and they won’t help you feel better.
+In fact, taking antibiotics when you have a virus may increase your risk of getting an antibiotic-resistant infection later.

-Antibiotics won’t help you recover from the flu, but keep yourself from catching the major flu viruses in the first place by getting your flu shot!
-It’s free for people with Medicare, once per flu season in the fall or winter, when given by doctors or other health care providers (such as senior centers and pharmacies) that take Medicare.
+Antibiotics won’t help you recover from a cold or flu, but you can keep yourself from catching the major flu viruses by getting your flu shot!
+It’s free for people with Medicare, once per flu season when given by doctors or other health care providers (like senior centers and pharmacies) that take Medicare.

 - Make sure your loved one’s Medicare coverage still meets their needs.
 Medicare Open Enrollment is from now until December 7, and it’s important to take a few minutes to review coverage and pick a plan that works for your loved one.

 - Find resources near you by visiting the Administration on Aging’s Eldercare Locator.